 By the middle of the 19th century, a diverse group of institutions had been founded in Central Europe to provide technical and industrial education.
 Some functioned as practical schools offering vocational training, while others pursued a scientific and theoretical basis for curricula as early as the 1830s.

-In Germany, the absence of practical exercises in engineering education drew harsh and immediate criticism in the 1870s.
+In Germany, the absence of practical exercises in engineering education drew harsh criticism in the 1870s.
 Many technical colleges had to adopt laboratory exercises, which in practice replaced the discontinued workshops.
 The issue of practical training would remain unresolved for years, however.